 Approaching a hearing condition as something to be treated with a hearing aid is reflective of the medical model of disability.
 On the other hand, the social model of disability takes into account social determinants of health.
 Social determinants of health can be understood as the ‘causes of the causes’ and include factors such as education, occupation, income, social networks and housing.
 The World Health Organization states that these are, in fact, the most important factors that govern good or ill health.

-Soundfair exists to eliminate the social and emotional impacts of hearing conditions and to create a world of hearing equality for everyone – particularly those most vulnerable – through connection and participation.
+Soundfair exists to create a fair world for people with hearing conditions – particularly those most vulnerable – through connection and participation.
 In order to effectively reflect and address the social determinants of health related to living with hearing conditions, our approach to advocacy is deeply rooted in stories of lived experience.
 And while every story is different, reflecting each individual’s unique life journey, there are points of commonality – the shared experience of living in a society that is both actively and passively disabling.

-We have identified ten such areas of commonality that require society-wide action, starting with the need to embed the centrality and multiplicity of lived experience within all interventions, we move outwards to the value of addressing hearing within a public health framework; then further out to the individual’s disabling experience of the built environment and the social factors that seed discrimination.
+The HearMe Report identifies ten areas that require society-wide action, starting with the need to embed the centrality and multiplicity of lived experience within all interventions, we move outwards to the value of addressing hearing within a public health framework; then further out to the individual’s disabling experience of the built environment and the social factors that seed discrimination.
 We then look at society-wide interventions that would help bring hearing equality closer – reimagining the hearing services sector; investing in and providing assistive technologies; the provision of captioning and the opportunities of Auslan – before addressing tinnitus as a heavy and unaddressed public health burden and, finally, return to the centrality of lived experience by exploring how aspects of an individual’s position within society intersect with their hearing condition to create needs that are unmet by our current medical model of hearing care.